xtanaa001/Xiaoqi-Homepage/content/prospectivegrads.md

 I often receive emails from prospective graduate students with descriptions like "we've applied machine learning to ...,"  --- this, unfortunantely, is not what I care about (at least not high in the priority list).
 I care about whether you can convert a descriptive problem into **rigorous** mathematical models, and then develop algorithms to solve the problem with **provable** performance guarantee --- in the form of mathematical theorems and lemmas.
 In short, I look for prospective students who are excited about creating new knowledge --- to explain "**how and why things work**," rather than just "**make things work**" (without interpretability and explainability).

 I respect scholarship and love research, like most academics do.
 I consider getting a graduate degree takes initiative and commitment --- it requires  **strong motivation to excel**, **long-lasting enthusiasm in research**, and probably most importantly, a **good advisor-advisee match** --- based on mutual trust and respect,  effortless communication, and sometimes, a bit of luck.
-While it is complex to define what is exactly a "good match", a simple rule of thumb is: if you feel this is the person you are willing to "**work with**", not to "**work for**", then it is usually a good sign.
+While it is complex to define what is exactly a "good match," a simple rule of thumb is: if you feel this is the person you are willing to "**work with**," not to "**work for**," then it is usually a good sign.

 ## `How to Contact Me`